KiranDatta16/AtliQ_Sales_Analytics/README.md

 This report provides a comprehensive breakdown of financial performance across global markets for Atliq Hardware.
 It elaborates on Profit & Loss (P&L) metrics like revenue (Net Sales), COGS and Gross Margin %.

-5. Top 10 Products by Net Sales Growth%  : This report lists the top 10 products based on their percentage sales growth between 2020 and 2021.
+5. Top 10 Products by Net Sales Growth% [!Altlink] : [https://github.com/KiranDatta16/Atliq-Sales-Analytics/blob/168ab6ff9c265e53288e5635a8bc117d52ce7bf7/Top%2010%20Products.pdf]: This report lists the top 10 products based on their percentage sales growth between 2020 and 2021.

 6. Division Report: Analyses performance of different divisions